Devasena: Puranas

-Sangam

 Unlike the Skanda Purana which talks about harmony between Devasena and Valli, the Paripatal – part of Tamil Sangam literature – speaks about conflict, resulting in a battle between Devayanai's royal soldiers and Valli's hunter clan, which the latter win.
 Folk ecal (a folk poem, presented as a dialogue of two persons) tradition also talks about the mistrust and quarrel between the co-wives.
 In one version - where Devayanai is the elder sister of Valli, Valli tries to woo Murugan, before Devayanai's marriage.
 As per tradition, the elder sister has to be married off first.
 Infuriated, Devayanai curses Valli to be born in the forest in her next life, and the curse is then fulfilled when Valli is born as a huntress.
 In the Jayantipura Mahatmya, the details of which correspond to most of those found in the Skanda Purana tale, Devasena and Valli are married to Kartikeya from primal times.
 However, in this version, the god condemns Valli to be born on earth as punishment for mocking her sister Devayanai.
 The Thirumurugatrupadai from Sangam literature describes Murugan being accompanied by his chaste wife Devayanai and honoured by a procession of devas and rishis (sages).

-Manava Purana

-According to the Mānava Purana, Brahma Savarni Manu's father, Upsaloka, is the son of Kartikeya and Devasena.